bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/JavaScript-Rotate--Array--ProblemWalkthrough.md

 **We are being asked for two things:**

-1.  <span id="0000">To return an array with all the elements shifted over ‘num’ times.</span>
+1.  <span id="0000">To return an array with all the elements shifted over 'num’ times.</span>
 2.  <span id="8d90">To `NOT` mutate the original array</span>

 **Step 1.**